aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 This allows you to catch and return custom error responses, or perform any other error handling logic you need.

+Error handlers receive the error object and the request context as arguments, and can return a [`Response` object](#returning-response-objects) or a JavaScript object that will be auto-serialized as per the [response auto-serialization](#response-auto-serialization) section.

 !!! tip "You can also pass a list of error classes to the `errorHandler()` method."

 === "index.ts"